Ops Command Center v3.2.1

 Prompts are prototypes.
 They prove a use case exists but can’t sustain production load.
 Decision architecture is how you cross from demo to durable system.

 Most organizations have hundreds of processes where experts make the same decisions repeatedly.
-Each is a candidate for architectural decomposition.
-The question isn’t whether AI can help.
-It’s whether you’re willing to make your expertise explicit enough to compile it.
+Each one is a candidate for architectural decomposition.
+The pattern extends to every knowledge work domain: proposals, reports, communications, analysis, documentation — anywhere humans make repeated decisions following learned patterns.

 👉 Tip: Start with your most painful repetitive task.
 The one where you think “I’ve explained this 100 times.”
-That frustration signals codifiable expertise.
+That frustration signals codifiable expertise waiting to be compiled.

 Back to AI Articles